Which is the Better Option for You #

 Advantages of Owning #

-- If property is in good condition, cost of ownership can be less than renting.
+- If a property is in good condition, cost of ownership can be less than renting.

 - As a buyer you have control of the property and can realize increases in equity and capital gains on the property.
 Current market areas in Mallorca see double-digit increases in sales prices due to high demand.